 As bug fixes accumulate, or after important bugs or vulnerabilities are fixed, committers may make additional releases from a branch: 2019.10.1, 2019.10.2, and so on.
 The process is the same for these additional release as for a .0 release.

-The version number on master should normally end in .90.
+The version number on main should normally end in .90.
 This indicates that the OVN version is “almost” the next version to branch.

-Forking master into branch-x.y requires two commits to master.
+Forking main into branch-x.y requires two commits to main.
 The first is titled “Prepare for x.y.0” and increments the version number to x.y.
 This is the initial commit on branch-x.y.
 The second is titled “Prepare for post-x.y.0 (x.y.90)” and increments the version number to x.y.90.

 The version number on a release branch is x.y.z, where x is the current year, y is the month of the release, and z is initially 0.
 Making a release requires two commits.
 The first is titled Set release dates for x.y.z. and updates NEWS and debian/changelog to specify the release date of the new release.
 This commit is the one made into a tarball and tagged.
 The second is titled Prepare for x.y.(z+1). and increments the version number and adds a blank item to NEWS with an unspecified date.

 OVN makes releases at the following three-month cadence.
 All dates are approximate: